krysc0/IE482CourseProject/README.md

 ## Project Description

-Our project is about simulate a robotic arm in gazebo performing pick and place task.
-We have used interbotix robotics arm and a customized gazebo world with conveyor belt.
-We used moveit platform to interact with gazebo.
+Our project is about simulating a robotic arm in gazebo performing a pick and place task.
+We have used an nterbotix robotic arm and a customized gazebo world.
+We used moveit platform to interact with the robotic arm.

 ### Contributions
-One of the main contribution of our project is there is no sufficient resource for begineers to work with robotic arm in ROS Noetic.
-Our project will provide a head start to those who wants to work with industrial automation in ROS Noetic.
+One of the main contribution of our project is there is no sufficient resource for beginners to work with robotic arm in ROS Noetic.
+Our project will provide a head start to those who want to work with industrial automation in ROS Noetic.
 ---

 ## Installation Instructions